 It is that simple!
-In a few steps you can start placing stop losses on option spreads based on the price of the stock, helping you take risk when it is appropriate and get out of a trade when the trading setup actually breaks down.
+In a few steps, you can start placing stop losses on option spreads based on the price of the stock, helping you take risks when it is appropriate and get out of a trade when the trading setup actually breaks down.

 This method will also increase your percentage of winning trades.

 Now you can trade options while you do something else, and let the market handle your executions when YOUR criteria is met!